microsoft/vcperf/README.md

 1. Clone the repository on your machine.
 1. Open the Visual Studio solution file.
 1. vcperf relies on the C++ Build Insights SDK NuGet package.
 Restore NuGet packages and accept the license for the SDK.
 1. Build the desired configuration.
-Available platforms are x86 and x64, and available configurations are *Debug* and *Release*.
+Available platforms are x86, x64, and ARM64 and available configurations are *Debug* and *Release*.

 Running vcperf:

 1. vcperf requires *CppBuildInsights.dll* and *KernelTraceControl.dll* to run.
 These files are available in the C++ Build Insights NuGet package.
 When building vcperf, they are automatically copied next to it in the output directory.
 If you are going to move vcperf around on your machine, please be sure to move these DLL's along with it.
-1. Launch an elevated command prompt.
+1. Launch a command prompt.
+(Must be elevated command prompt to collect CPU sampling)
 1. Use vcperf according to the [Command-line reference](#command-line-reference) below.
 1. Before viewing traces in WPA, follow the instructions in [Installing the C++ Build Insights WPA add-in](#installing-wpa-add-in).